-The facility extends through June 2008 at which point it can be extended or converted to a term loan at the Company's option.

-- 2. Interest is based on rates and principal payments in effect at 12/31/2007 - 3.
-The Company is Guarantor of a lease for the FPSO utilized in Gabon, which has remaining obligations of \$61.2 million.
+- (1) The facility extends through October 2009 at which point it can be extended or converted to a term loan at the Company's option. - (2) Interest is based on rates and principal payments in effect at 12/31/2008 - (3) The Company is Guarantor of a lease for the FPSO utilized in Gabon, which has remaining obligations of \$113.4 million.
 The Company's share of these payments is included in the table above.
-The Company can cancel the lease anytime after September 7, 2013, with 12 month prior notice.
+The Company can cancel the lease anytime after September 14, 2015, with 12 months prior notice.
 Approximately 72% of the payment is coguaranteed by the Company's partners in Gabon.

-In addition to the contractual obligations described above, the Company is required to spend \$2.1 million for its share of an exploration well on the Etame Marin block by July 6, 2009, \$4.0 million for its share of an exploration well on the Mutamba Iroru block by November 11, 2008, \$10 million for its share of two exploration wells on Block 5 in Angola by November 30, 2010 and \$8.0 million for its share of an exploration well in Block 48/25c in the British North Sea during 2008.
+In addition to the contractual obligations described above, the Company is required to spend \$2.1 million for its share of an exploration well on the Etame Marin block by July 6, 2009 (well was drilled in early 2009), and \$4.0 million for its share of an exploration well on the Mutamba Iroru block, originally by November 11, 2008.
+The 2008 date was extended and the Company drilled the exploration well to fulfill the commitment in February 2009.
+The well was abandoned as it encountered water bearing formations.
+The Company has elected to enter into the second exploration period for Mutamba which requires a minimum expenditure of \$5.0 million to acquire 2-D seismic and drill one additional well by November 2010.
+In addition, the Company is required to spend \$10.0 million for its share of two exploration wells on Block 5 in Angola by November 30, 2010 and \$8.0 million for its share of an exploration well in Block 48/25c in the British North Sea (currently being drilled).

-The Company is carrying \$6.7 million of asset retirement obligations as of December 31, 2007, representing the present value of these obligations as of that date.
-The company does not anticipate incurring expenditures for any material asset retirement obligations over the next five years.
+The Company is carrying \$10.1 million of asset retirement obligations as of December 31, 2008, representing the present value of these obligations as of that date.
+The Company does not anticipate incurring expenditures for any material asset retirement obligations over the next five years.